21 May 2025

 Jordan is known to be the 3rd country with water scarcity in the world.
 This in turn poses a threat to water treatment and the sewage system.
 Some houses are not even connected to sewers which is a huge health hazard.
 Aia Abul-Haj and Motaz Al-Thaher came up with a product – decentralized wastewater treatment system (DWTS) – as part of their initiative, SOLVILLION.

-Abul-Haj eventually added that their initiative focuses on offering solutions through individuals and different sections of society.
+Ultimately, Abul-Haj emphasizes that their initiative focuses on offering solutions through individuals and various sections of society, underscoring a collective approach to sustainable change.

 Photos: Courtesy of SOLVILLION.